 Kershaw leads Dodgers over D-BacksPosted: Updated:

-Clayton Kershaw allowed one run over seven innings, Matt Kemp homered for the first time in more than a month, and the Los Angeles Dodgers beat the Arizona Diamondbacks 4-3 on Friday night.
+Kershaw allowed just one run over seven sharp innings, Matt Kemp homered for the first time in more than a month, and the Dodgers withstood two late rallies to beat the Arizona Diamondbacks 4-3 in a matchup of National League West rivals on Friday night.

-Kemp got the scoring started when he crushed a 2-1 changeup deep into the bleachers in left-center field in the second inning to put the Dodgers up 2-0.
+Kemp got the scoring started when he crushed a 2-1 changeup deep into the left-center field bleachers in the second to put the Dodgers up 2-0.
 The blast, measured at 402 feet, was Kemp's first home run since May 10.

 After that Kershaw went into lockdown mode.
 He allowed only four baserunners the rest of the game, none of which passed second base.

 "I think he's been pretty good except (for one start this year), Mattingly said.
 "He's the same old Clayton, right where we want him to be."

 The Dodgers' win spoiled Diamondbacks rookie Chase Anderson's bid to make history.

 Anderson (5-1) was trying to become just the second National League pitcher since 1914 to win his first six career starts.
 Instead, he got his first career loss after allowing five hits and two runs in five innings, with four walks and four strikeouts.

 NOTES: The Dodgers reinstated Ellis from the disabled list before the game and optioned catcher Tim Federowicz to Triple-A Albuquerque. ...
 The Diamondbacks recalled outfielder Tony Campana from Triple-A Reno and placed outfielder Ender Inciarte on the 7-day concussion disabled list. ...
 A video tribute commemorating the career of former Dodgers pitcher Bob Welch was shown before the game.
 Welch, who pitched for Los Angeles from 1978-1987, passed away Tuesday at the age of 57.